sbpp/sbpp.github.io/content/docs/quickstart.md

   - Sourcemod >= 1.7
   - Metamod: Source

-  If you're using Cloudflare, Rocket Loader must be disabled otherwise sourcebans won't function correctly.
+  If you're using Cloudflare, Rocket Loader must be disabled otherwise SourceBans++ will become unresponsive.

 ### Uploading